-- Fellows must complete a Culminating Project. - If working on a team, Fellows are expected to work collaboratively with the other members of their team to complete all project-related tasks in a timely manner.
-Late submissions and non-submissions will count as missed hours.
+- Fellows must complete a Culminating Project. - Fellows are expected to work collaboratively with the other members of their team to complete all project-related tasks in a timely manner.
+Late submissions and nonsubmissions will count as missed hours.

 Professional Conduct